 Of course, even more convenient are daily or weekly tickets for regional traffic.
-Information about these cards and the option to order online can be found in my article on public transport tickets.

 Some time ago I wanted to register a customer card at the ticket office in Termini.
 Unfortunately, neither my time nor my patience was enough to bring this procedure to a happy ending.

 Overall, I counted five queues:

 - The queue to get a waiting number for the ticket counter